 Each year, more than 10 million people are imprisoned around the world.
 The revolving door of incarceration drains resources from already-overtaxed criminal justice systems and, in particular, corrections institutions.
 In addition, prisons often foster increased criminality and—in some settings—may serve as incubators for violent extremist groups and other criminal organizations.
-This symposium will bring together both domestic and international justice sector professionals, along with non-governmental organization representatives, to examine alternatives to incarceration (ATI).
-The symposium will examine the potential of ATI to curb pretrial detention and recidivism rates, achieving improved rehabilitative and treatment outcomes.
-The symposium also will consider whether ATI can maintain or reduce government investment in the criminal justice sector by halting increases in investment for purely punitive mechanisms for criminal offenders.
+This symposium brought together both domestic and international justice sector professionals, along with non-governmental organization representatives, to examine alternatives to incarceration (ATI).
+The symposium examined the potential of ATI to curb pretrial detention and recidivism rates, achieving improved rehabilitative and treatment outcomes.
+The symposium also considered whether ATI can maintain or reduce government investment in the criminal justice sector by halting increases in investment for purely punitive mechanisms for criminal offenders.